SAP-archive/python-metacli/docs/example.rst

         {
           "name": "cat",
           "click_root": "cat",
-          "package_path": "../",
+          "package_path": "../cat/",
-          "package_name" : "cat.catcli"
+          "package_name" : "catcli"
         }
       ]
     }

-(in our example plugin_commands.json file, we also add mySQLcli and SQLlitecli to show how to add third-party plugins, if you don't need them, feel free to delete them and try our example)
+(in our example plugin_commands.json file, we also add `MySQLcli <https://github.com/dbcli/mycli>`_ and `SQLlitecli <https://github.com/dbcli/litecli>`_ to show how to add real plugins, if you don't need them, feel free to delete them and try our example)

 2. Add plugin loader
 --------------